 - On November 10, 66th Regiment was met by officers of 304th Division and ]B3 Field Front was lead to the area of Chu Pong Massif, and set camp in the vicinity of B3 Field Front Forward Command Post.

-- In the morning of November 11, the commanding officers of 66th Regiment went to B3 Field Front Forward Command for a meeting discussing about the coming plan of a second round of attack on camp Pleime.
+- On the morning of November 11, the commanding officers of the 66th Regiment went to B3 Field Front Forward Command for a meeting discussing the plan of the second round of attack on camp Pleime.
 D-day was set for November 16.

-- While awaiting, "3 infantry companies (1st Company of 7th Bataillon and 2nd Company of 8th Bataillon, 66th Regiment)...comprising troops with great determination and resolve to defeat the Americans...were psyched up, thoroughly trained in the use of bayonets, close combat and speed racing, under enemy fire-power in order to engage at close range with the American target."
+- While waiting, "three infantry companies (1st Company of 7th Bataillon and 2nd Company of 8th Bataillon, 66th Regiment)...comprising troops with great determination and resolve to defeat the Americans...were psyched up, thoroughly trained in the use of bayonets, close combat and speed racing, under enemy fire-power in order to engage at close range with the American target."

 - Early morning of November 14, around 4:30 am, the US 1st Air Cavalry intercepted signals indicating the presence of NVA 9th Infantry Battalion belonging to 66th Regiment at the foot of Chu Pong Massif.
 At 11:00 am, US 7th Air Cavalry Regiment jumped down theX-Ray landing zone and took by surprise NVA 9th Infantry Battalion, while its troops were about to cook rice for lunch.
 The fighting lasted for the next two days.

-- By noon November 17, the fighting switched to Albany landing zone.
+- By noon November 17, the fighting switched to the Albany landing zone.

 - On Novmeber 18, Ia Drang battle ended after a squirmish at Columbus landing zone.

 - On November 20 an November 24, ARVN Airborne Brigade engaged a blocking attack with NVA 635th Infantry Battalion and NVA 334th Infantry Battalion, respectively, both belonging to 320th Regiment in the Duc Co area at the border of Cambodia.
 The Winter Spring campaign was broken.